raspberrypilearning/flappy-astronaut/en/step_8.md

 	def gen_pipes(matrix):
 	```

-- Within this function goes the code you wrote to generate a set of pipes.
-You can just add some indentation to add it in.
+- Put the code you wrote to generate a set of pipes into this function.
+You can just add some indentation to do this.
 At the end of the function, you should `return` the altered `matrix`.
   ```python
   def gen_pipes(matrix):
 	  for row in matrix: